Molang: EPs

-List of episodes

 Merchandising

-As a merchandising brand, Molang uses "My Best Friend" as a universal signature for all worldwide licensees, on all packagings.
-It now represents two master toy licensees (Tomy & Jazwares), over 100 licensees worldwide, and more than 700 different products, including kids and adults apparels, children's books and magazines, stationery, magnets, stickers, underwear, sleepwear, etc.
+As a merchandising brand, Molang uses "My Best Friend" as a universal signature for all worldwide licensees, on all packaging.
+It now represents two master toy licensees (Tomy and Jazwares), over 100 licensees worldwide, and more than 700 different products, including kids' and adults' apparel, children's books and magazines, stationery, magnets, stickers underwear and sleepwear.

 Books

 In November 2016, the French publisher Flammarion launched a collection of four little square books based on the series episodes and one big album.
-On Easter 2017, seven new books were released.
-They were specially promoted by the broadcaster.
-Among them, four little square books and one album, and also two flap books in which children have to search for hidden characters and animals.
+In Easter 2017, seven new books were published and were specially promoted by the broadcaster.
+Among them, four little square books and one album, and two lift-the-flap books in which children have to search for hidden characters and animals.

 Scholastic Inc., the world's largest publisher of children's books, have published four 8x8 books and one album.
-All the books include stickers and the album contains a sticker storybook with more than 25 stickers and 4 pages to decorate.
+All the books include stickers and the album contains a sticker storybook with more than 25 stickers and four pages to decorate.
 They are available to all national retailers, independents, special market channels and through Scholastic Reading Club and Scholastic Book Fairs.
-In October 2018, the Italian publisher Gribaudo has launched six activity books with games, colouring pages, stickers and different activities.
+In October 2018, the Italian publisher Gribaudo published six activity books with games, colouring pages, stickers and different activities.

-The publisher Nelson Verlag will launch a range of their mini books dedicated to Molang early 2020 in Germany.
+The publisher Nelson Verlag launched a range of their mini books dedicated to Molang in early 2020 in Germany.